 That team was jelling.
 A team like this can be a total game changer.

-There are two key points to this, that we’re going to dig into:
+There are two key points for us to dig into:

 - Jelled teams make projects successful, as opposed to successful projects making teams jell.